nathanaeldidrichsen/dependency-validator/README.md

 # dependency-validator
- A small C# console app to validate dependencies
+ A small C# console app to validate package dependencies

 DependencyValidator is a C# .NET application designed to validate package installations based on dependency requirements.
 Given a list of packages and dependencies in a specific format, the application checks for conflicts and circular dependencies to ensure reliable installation.